DanialArab/Build-a-Large-Language-Model-From-Scratch/README.md

 While instruction fine-tuning is more versatile, it demands larger datasets and greater computational resources to develop models proficient in various tasks.
 In contrast, classification fine-tuning requires less data and compute power, but its use is confined to the specific classes on which the model has been trained.

 ![](https://github.com/DanialArab/images/blob/main/llm_from_scratch/4.fine_tune_classification_steps.png)

+- Data preparation: we need to perform:
+  - Data balancing
+  - Data splitting into train/test/val
+  - Creating Pytorch Data Loaders, which require us to perform padding/truncation
+  - Padding/truncating the validation and test sets to match the length of the longest training sequence
+  - Creating batches of data